Sarat Chandra Chattopadhyay: Personal life

 A Bengali mistri friend, Krishna Das Adhikari, requested him to marry his 14-year-old widow daughter, Mokshada.
 Sarat Chandra was initially reluctant, but he eventually agreed.
 He renamed his wife Hironmoyee and taught her to read and write.
-She outlived him by 23 years.
 They did not have any children.
+But one of his descendant Sachindranath Mukherjee decided to write his daily life into a story.
+Later it was published by his grandson Abhinav Mukherjee.

 House of Chattopadhyay

 After returning from Burma, Sarat Chandra stayed for 11 years in Baje Shibpur, Howrah.
 Then he made a house in the village of Samta, in 1923, where he spent the later twelve years of his life as a novelist.
 His house is known as Sarat Chandra Kuthi.
 The two-storied Burmese style house was also home to Sarat Chandra's brother, Swami Vedananda.
 His and his brother's samadhi are within the house's compound.
 Trees like bamboo and guava planted by the author still stand tall in the gardens of the house.